 * The guide was produced by the Municipality of Montevideo (the IMM) and the southern Spanish state of Andalusia, together with the Faculty of Architecture of the UDELAR, the public university.
 The first edition dates from 1992.
-You can download specific sections rather than the whole guide from the Montevideo government website [in Spanish].

 Thanks to Mark Villeneuve for allowing me to use his photos.